 Brands that don’t have a community management plan miss out on opportunities to:

-- Be the coolest voice in a comments section
+- Be the coolest person in a comments section.

 It’s important to understand the difference between community management and social media marketing because they each have their own priorities.

 Social Media Marketing is the production and distribution of social content to reach new customers and communicate with your current ones.
 Here, you might be focused on things like reach, engagement, and how much traffic a post drives to your site.

 Community Management is what happens after and beyond your social media publishing.
 It’s part customer service, part listening to the internet, and part being active in discussions that relate to your brand.

 Where social media marketing broadcasts a message from one-to-many, community management often starts on a smaller, more intimate scale.
 But it can build your brand's presence in places both on and outside your social media pages.

 If you think community management won't have a big impact because it’s limited to small-scale interactions, that's not the case.

 Customer complaints on social media have actually increased by 8 times from 2014.
 A single angry customer has a voice that carries to others whether it’s through word-of-mouth, sharing screenshots, or the trail of comments they leave behind online.

 But the same goes for your happy customers, and community management helps you create more of those.